UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/rental_storage/index.md

 2. Your data does not expire like `/xdisk`.
 3. You can run compute jobs directly.
 4. You can use `/rental` as a secondary location for your `/xdisk` data.
-5. The rental rates are reasonable at $47.35 per year.
+5. The rental rates are reasonable at $47.35 per TB per year.
 6. You can use simple commands like "cp" to move data between filesystems.

 ## Things to Note